OffchainLabs/arbitrum-classic/docs/Running_Rinkeby_Nitro_Node.md

 ### Optional parameters

-- `--node.rpc.classic-redirect=<classic node RPC`
-  - If set, will redirect archive requests for pre-nitro blocks to the designated RPC, which should be a Arbitrum Classic node with archive database
-- `--init.url`
+- `--init.url=<seed database URL>`
   - URL to download seed database from.
 Only needed when starting without database
+- `--node.rpc.classic-redirect=<classic node RPC>`
+  - If set, will redirect archive requests for pre-nitro blocks to the designated RPC, which should be an Arbitrum Classic node with archive database
 - `--http.api`
   - APIs offered over the HTTP-RPC interface (default `net,web3,eth`)
   - Add `debug` to enable tracing